 Sometimes there will be an unforeseen issue involving the vessel itself.
-These occurrences are very rare, but may include shipping accidents, piracy or operational damage.
+These occurrences are very rare but may include shipping accidents, piracy, or operational damage.

-In May 2020, for instance, the Singapore-flagged ship ANL suffered a cargo spill and lost 50 containers when experiencing choppy waters off the coast of New South Wales.
+In May 2020, for instance, the Singapore-flagged ship APL suffered a cargo spill and lost 50 containers when experiencing choppy waters off the coast of New South Wales.
 The vessel was on its way to Melbourne from China but was redirected to Brisbane for unloading.
 The Australian Marine Safety Authority (AMSA) charged the master of the ship for pollution offences due to poor cargo loading.

 Poor weather may also impact the ability for a vessel to dock at a port, meaning the routing will change at the last minute.
 Depending on the weather’s severity, vessels may be directed to other ports for offloading.
 When this happens, a coastal or rail service will normally be provided to redirect the cargo to the intended port of destination.

-More recently in February 2020, the Port of Rotterdam in the Netherlands simply suspended all shipping operations because of poor weather.
+In February 2020, the Port of Rotterdam in the Netherlands simply suspended all shipping operations because of poor weather.
 Suppliers were quoted as saying that simply no ships were to enter the port and that all terminals were closed.